rudra012/crudl-example-django/README.md

 # crudl django example
 This is a [crudl](http://crudl.io/) example with [Django](https://www.djangoproject.com/) and [DRF](http://www.django-rest-framework.org/) for the REST-API as well as [Graphene](http://graphene-python.org/) for GraphQL.

+## Important notes
+* crudl is still under development and the syntax might change (esp. with connectors and descriptors).
+* The relevant part for your admin interface is within the folder crudl-admin-rest (resp. crudl-admin-graphql).
+All other files are only used for this example and are usually not required when using crudl.

 ## Requirements
 * Node.js
 * python